GanizaniSitara/drawio_application_landscape/README.md

 python pyMX.py L1 examples\Application_Diagram_Builder.csv
 ```

+### Experiments

+1. Try toggling the SHOW_PICTOGRAMS flag in config.py to bring in the Harvey Balls, Arrows and Hosting Platform Icons
+2. In Drawio, open layers and toggle visbility to show RAG status in addition to Resilience Category colourization

 ### Notes
 Only L1 is tested at the moment.
 L0 would create a map one level higher than L1, but the data is not in the example file.